 First, I’m a born-again Christian.
 I know that’s redundant, but in today’s American culture, there are many who profess to be Christians yet are not born again.
 I know from experience.
 I was one of them.
 You can read my testimony here.

 I’m also a wife, mom, and grammy to one (so far).
-My husband and I have raised/are raising nine awesome kids, ages twenty-seven to four.
+My husband and I have nine awesome kids, ages twenty-seven to five.
 We’ve been homeschooling since my oldest was in second grade, with three graduates down.

-I’m an amillennialist that believes in the doctrines of grace and believer’s baptism.
+I’m an amillennialist who believes in the doctrines of grace and believer’s baptism.
 I’ve been called a mystic because of my deep desire to love, think often of, and make much of Christ.
 But I know what real mysticism is, and I know what New Ageism is—and who their author is—and I stay far away from both (yes, I have experience in that area—again, read my testimony).

 I’ve thought a long time about writing a blog, but it was never the right time.
 Then, one day, it was.
 So here I am, entering the world of blogging, so that women may be encouraged to think much of Christ, to seek holiness in their own lives, and to bring the gospel to others.
 I pray that what I write may bring glory to God always.